shubh-151/devTinder/homework.md

 - Validate the data in SignUP API
 - Install bycrupt package
 - Create PasswordHash using bcrypt.hash & save the user uis excrupted password
+- Create login API and
+- Compare password and throw error if email and password in invalid